jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 X0bfc:
 	ret
 ```

-Pseudo code for 0BCD/0BD4 - note that b:a is a used 2's complement signed number.
+And here's a pseudo code summary of that same routine.
+Note that __b:a__ is used as a 2's complement signed number.
 So before complementing, we must clamp to the middle value (high byte 127).
-After complementing if necessary, we add it to or subtract it from r1:r0, in which case we have to check for overflow and clamp to 0 or 65356 as appropriate.
+After complementing into a negative number if necessary, we add it r1:r0, in which case we have to check for overflow and clamp to 0 or 65356 as appropriate.

 ```
 if unchanged:
 	b:a = 18h (from Map 62)